smart-edge-open/specs/doc/applications/openness_service_mesh.md

         methods: ["GET"]
 ```

 As mentioned this provides access only to `reviews-v1`.
-When `productpage` service will try to access other version, this will result with an error.
+When `productpage` service will try to access other version, it will result with an error.

 ![Book Info Application Main Page with no reviews](./service-mesh-images/bookinfo-landing-page-no-reviews.png)